TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 }
 ```

-* This time it worked.
+This time it worked.
 However, the output wasn't quite what I expected.
 Here's what the top level homepage looks like now.

 {% include candid-image.html src="/assets/images/frontend/typedoc-packages-home.png" alt="Home page in packages mode with a single package" %}

-* It's showing my repo README rather than the package repo.
+It's pulled in my repo README rather than the package repo.
 However, it's using the name of the first package rather than the name of the monorepo.

-* There's a `name` config option to set the name explicitly rather than let TypeDoc work it out.
+There's a `name` config option to set the name explicitly rather than let TypeDoc work it out.
+Maybe that will work.

 ```json
 {